MarkMuranov/ECE-141A-Assignment-3/README.md

 What can the `object` type do?
 It can store key-value pairs, and this is exactly what we see inside the curly-braces.

-So we know that our model/graph starts with an `object` at the root.
+Since the root element of JSON is *always* an `object`, we know our model/graph will start with an `object`.
-This is *always* the case in JSON.

 So we can add an object to the root of our model/graph:
 ```